PE-G1/.github/profile/README.md

 We will use the Google Style Guide for programming conventions: https://google.github.io/styleguide/ (Python: https://google.github.io/styleguide/pyguide.html).
 Please ensure you are using this throughout to have a coherent and homogenous codebase.

+## Using VCS

+We (obviously) use git for version control.
+Because this is a large project, we can't just all work in the main branch and solve conflicts as we go.
+Some basic rules:

+### Working on your branch

+By default, do not touch a branch that is not yours without the branch owner's permission/consent.

+Beginner level:
+- Have a branch with your name as name and perform commits to it.
+When you want to merge to main, create a pull request (PR) to main and wait for it to be approved by at least one of your fellow repository contributors to merge to main.
+Please do not break anything when merging to main, rewriting commit histories is not easy!

+Advanced level:
+- You can have branches for each feature you are trying to implement.
+Follow the abovementioned procedure to merge changes into main via PRs.

+### Commits

+Write useful, concise and informative commit messages.
+Have a commit for each action you try to do.
+For example, if you fix bug X and add feature Y, instead of writing a commit with message: *Fixed bug X and added feature Y*, write two commits encapsulating each change thematically: *Fixed bug X* and *Added feature Y*.
+This allows for finer granularity, for example if I only need bug X fixed and do not want feature Y, I can cherry-pick the first commit in the latter scenario, but not in the first.